 Valparaiso: Universidad de Adolfo Ibanez, Universidad Andres Bello (includes Applied Studies in Health Track for students with a background in biology, chemistry, pre-med, or other life sciences), Universidad de Playa Ancha, Universidad de Valparaiso, Pontificia Universidad Catolica de Valparaiso

 Housing: Arrangements for accommodations in local homes are made by the staff of the School in Chile.
 Chile students pay their homestay families on a monthly basis throughout the semester.

-Cost: Students are responsible for paying tuition to Wellesley.
+Cost (2019-2020 Academic Year): Students are responsible for paying tuition to Wellesley.
 Middlebury will charge students only for room & board.
-Wellesley students will receive a flight stipend of $1,200.
-Financial aid will be recalculated based on anticipated living expenses abroad and will also account for airfare costs.
+Wellesley students will receive a flight stipend of $1,300.
+Financial aid will be recalculated based on anticipated living expenses abroad.

 Pre-Requisites: Students must have completed a minimum of two years of college-level Spanish, plus one content course taught in Spanish, with at least a B average in Spanish, a B average in their major, and a B- average overall.

 Language of Instruction: Spanish

 Fall and Full Year: February 15

-Fields of Study: Anthropology, Architecture, Art History, Biology, Chemistry, Classics, Computer Science, Dance, Economics, Education, Engineering, English Literature, Environmental Studies, Film, Food Studies, French, Geography, Geology, German, Health, History, International Studies, Latin American Studies, Linguistics, Math, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Sociology, Spanish, Studio Art, Theather Studies
+Fields of Study: Anthropology, Architecture, Art History, Biology, Chemistry, Cinema & Media Studies, Classics, Computer Science, Economics, Education, Engineering, English Literature, Environmental Studies, Geoscience, Health & Society, History, International Relations, Latin American Studies, Linguistics, Math, Medieval & Renaissance Studies, Music, Neuroscience, Philosophy, Physics, Political Science, Portuguese, Psychology, Religion, Sociology, Spanish, Studio Art, Theather Studies

 Full Course Load: 4 courses per semester